ykpivot/concourse-pcf-usage-report/README.md

 - **Companion PCF Consumption Report Analysis web application**
   The produced JSON report file could be fed to a web application that creates a dashboard for visualization of PCF Consumption Analysis and/or Charge Back Model What-If scenarios.

-- **Create a Jenkins pipeline with underlying usage collections scripts**
-  The scripts used in this sample Concourse pipeline could be also wrapped within a Jenkins build.
-The triggering mechanism and task output directories from Concourse would have to be adapted for it to work though.

 ---
 ### JSON schema of the output usage report